 Palinuro tourist information

 The most useful tourist information I found in Palinuro was at a travel agency near the roundabout at the start of town, where you can also book train tickets and excursions.
 This is a good place to start planning your holiday once you’ve arrived in Palinuro.
 The agency is called Cilento Viaggi and is located at Via Acqua dell’Olmo, 248.
 Palinuro does have a tourist information office in the central piazza, but when I visited the opening hours were limited and unreliable.
-Useful bus timetables were pinned to the door, but otherwise the office offered only very basic information; not even a decent town map.
+Useful bus timetables were pinned to the door, but otherwise, the office offered only very basic information; not even a decent town map.

 Things to do in and around Palinuro

 Although the town itself isn’t right on the sea, there are some good beaches in and around Palinuro.
-Down by the harbour is a nice beach with a picturesque though not-terribly-good restaurant terrace alongside.
+Down by the harbor is a nice beach with a picturesque though not-terribly-good restaurant terrace alongside.
 On the far side of the headland are a couple of pretty coves.
 It would require some energy to access these on foot, but the boat tour stopped off here for 20 minutes – you could arrange simply to be dropped off and collected later.
 You can swim or paddle in beautifully clear water, with tiny fish swimming around your feet; a really idyllic spot.

 Palinuro has a small museum set in a dusty little park above the sea.
 It contains information boards about the area’s history (in Italian) and displays of grave-goods found in the local area, mostly from a necropolis related to the Greek and Roman site at Molpa.
-Molpa is now a cluster of ruins on an abandoned hill; it’s possible to walk there from Palinuro, though there isn’t a lot to see.
+Moapa is now a cluster of ruins on an abandoned hill; it’s possible to walk there from Palinuro, though there isn’t a lot to see.

 Car Rental Salerno Italy